“Ideal for such scenarios”: Western experts explained how the Russian Su-34 managed to land “on its belly”

 Retired US Air Force Colonel John Hayes noted the skill of the pilot who performed the emergency landing.

-The pilot must accurately determine the approach speed: too fast and you'll overshoot, but too slow and you'll crash hard.
+The pilot must accurately determine the approach speed: too fast and you will overshoot, but too slow and you will crash hard.

-He pointed out that the pilot deployed the parachute in time to slow down the Su-34 without using brakes or reverse thrust, which are less effective when landing "on its belly".
+He pointed out that the pilot deployed the parachute in time to reduce the speed of the Su-34 without using brakes or reverse thrust, which are less effective when landing “on its belly”.
 Pilots are trained for such emergencies, but they rarely manage to perform an emergency landing flawlessly, Hayes concluded.

 Read more on the topic: